noahweber1/cloudGPT/README.md

     c) Insert the OpenAI credentials into cloud_gpt_mvp.py and run it.

-### 2. Deploy AWS architecture on a dev environement directly in AWS and test it there.

-    a) Install all the dependencies (as noted in requirements.txt)

-    b) Create a dev environement in AWS.
-Preferably with budgets.
-(Agent will interact with the alerts, see further development tickets at the page end.)

-    c) Make sure that AWS Toolkit in VS Code is enabled, installed and connected to your dev environement.

-    d) Make sure you define "AWS_ACCESS_KEY_ID" , "AWS_SECRET_ACCESS_KEY" and "AWS_DEFAULT_REGION" in all GPT_AWS scripts.

-    e) Insert the OpenAI credentials into cloud_gpt_aws_cloudwatch.py and run it.

  _NOTE: The complexity of the solution is inherently tied to the number of tokens you GPT4 model can produce.
-Currently the 32k version is the most powerfull.._
+Currently the 32k version is the most powerfull._

 ### Installation (PyPi still missing)
 ```bash